devolution2409/lidl-bot/README.md

 11. [ ] **Adding a folder for "admin only" commands in lidl_core**
 12. [ ] Move all mongoose schema to a single file
 13. [x] Object to hold all the config (ie admins channels etc) ?
 Might not be needed but eshrug
+14. [x] Add an environnement variable to set the bot prefix

 ## Built With